y114git/y114git/README.md

   Skilled in neural networks and professional AI usage.

 - 🌍 **Professional Experience:**
-  I've contributed to various websites and apps, including building a site for a community event in Norway using WordPress ([diba-agder.no](https://diba-agder.no)).
+  I've contributed to various websites and apps, including building a site for a  ([community event](https://diba-agder.no)) in Norway using WordPress.
   I have a strong background in translating software between Russian, Ukrainian, English, and Norwegian—making tech accessible across cultures.

 - 🎮 **Favorite Project:**